grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 + the `getNumInputs`, `getNumOutputs` methods provides information about the signal processor
 + the`buildUserInterface` method creates the user interface using a given UI class object (see later)
-+ the`init` method (and some more specialized methods like `instanceInit`, `instanceConstants`, etc.) is called to initialize the dsp object with a given sampling rate, typically obtained from the audio architecture
++ the `init` method (and some more specialized methods like `instanceInit`, `instanceConstants`, etc.) is called to initialize the dsp object with a given sampling rate, typically obtained from the audio architecture.
+The `init` method calls the `classInit` to allocate static tables and `instanceInit` to allocate the given instance
 + the`compute` method is called by the audio architecture to execute the actual audio processing.
 It takes a `count` number of samples to process, and `inputs` and `outputs` arrays of non-interleaved float/double samples, to be allocated and handled by the audio driver with the required dsp input and outputs channels (as given by  `getNumInputs` and `getNumOutputs`)
 + the `clone` method can be used to duplicate the instance
 + the`metadata(Meta* m)`method can be called with a `Meta` object to decode the instance global metadata (see next section)

+**When multiple DSP instances are created, the recommended approach is to call `classInit` only once to do static tables allocation once, and then call `instanceInit` on each DSP instance**.

 (note that `FAUSTFLOAT` label is typically defined to be the actual type of sample: either `float` or `double` using `#define FAUSTFLOAT float` in the code for instance).